WHERE THE HEART IS

 Give a little bit…Give a little bit of yourself…

 But back to memories.
 Some things, special things, have already been parceled out in special wrappings to friends, creating more memories.
 Then there are all those things holding memories of my past.
-The signature blue & pink Pisgah Forest Pottery vase picked from the shelves of a well-known Maggie Valley family as a gift to my mother when I was 12.
-The dresser & mirror handmade by my paternal grandfather & coveted for years until my mother’s death.
+The signature blue and pink Pisgah Forest Pottery vase picked from the shelves of a well-known Maggie Valley family as a gift to my mother when I was 12.
+The dresser and mirror handmade by my paternal grandfather and coveted for years until my mother’s death.
 The Diego Rivera poster, part of a wonderful journey to New Mexico with my dear friend Margaret.
 The large blue pottery vase given to me by the wife of a cancer patient that I had visited as a massage therapist.
-The blue (I’m seeing a theme here) & white creamer & sugar bowl purchased in Portland, Maine, while attending a long-term care nurses conference where I was honored to be 1 of 13 nurses from all over the country chosen for a special committee.
+The blue (I’m seeing a theme here) and white creamer and sugar bowl purchased in Portland, Maine, during a long-term care nurses conference.

-Ben, too, has his memorable objects & walks room to room sharing his own thoughts with the sales team.
-He has been in the craft world for nearly 40 years & has collected & traded for those objects all that time.
-For him, & for myself really, it is hardest to let go of the things, created or shared by those who have left this world.
+Ben, too, has his memorable objects and walks room to room sharing his own thoughts with the sales team.
+He has been in the craft world for nearly 40 years and has collected and traded for those objects all that time.
+For him, and for myself really, it is hardest to let go of the things, created or shared by those who have left this world.

 THE WHIP OF THE TAIL